yashmehrotra/yashmehrotra.github.io/src_blog/content/post/2020-03-16-case-of-missing-packet.md

 ## How it works

-The role of the CNI plugin is to allocate VPC IP addresses to Kubernetes nodes and configure the necessary networking for pods on each node.
+The role of the AWS CNI plugin is to allocate VPC IP addresses to Kubernetes nodes and configure the necessary networking for pods on each node.
 The folks at Amazon decided to take one step further and be a bit brave.
 The AWS CNI also creates secondary IP addresses at the instance level, thus assigning each pod their own IP and making it accessible directly from outside the cluster.

 ![CNI Diagram](/images/aws-eks-diagram.png)